CHAPTER 4: VISITORS DAY

-As the day ends, go to Camphouse Field and listen to Mark and Jeff for the official goodbye and instructions of where campers will go from there to ensure each camper is reunited with their counsellors.
+As the day ends, go to Camphouse Field and for the official goodbye and instructions of where campers will go from there to ensure each camper is reunited with their counsellors.
 There will be a specific meeting spot for each Unit.
 For FRESH KIDS AND SOPHOMORES EACH COUNSELLOR will then take the entire cabin from the meeting spot to a special activity just for that age group – “usually the famous slip-n-slide”.

 This is our one and only visiting time.
 Over the years we have tried a number of methods to show camp to families and although we love to show off our camp, you have to understand that having parents walk through camp on a daily basis can cause issues for campers.
 The most obvious example is when a homesick camper has to witness a parent walking with their child in camp, each day.
 This is why camps created Visitors Day.
 They limit to only one day the issues of:

 - Issues of parents being unable to visit

 - Disruption of a cabin group or activity